jeffboody/libai/readme-nn.md

 ------------------------

-The perceptron weights must be initalized correctly to ensure that the gradient descent procedure works properly.
+The perceptron weights must be initalized correctly to ensure that the gradient descent optimization works properly.
 Incorrect weight initialization can lead to several problems including the symmetry problem (e.g. weights initialized to zero resulting in symmetric partial derivatives), slow learning and divergence (e.g. the output grows to infinity).

 The following perceptron weight initialization methods are recommended depending on the desired activation function.